Send the link below via email or IMCopy

 When television became commercially available in the 1950s it was a social experience, families gathered to watch the limited news and entertainment programs that were available.

-Now a study by Ofcom has found that 53 per cent of UK adults use a smartphone, tablet or computer while watching television.
+Nowadays more than half of the audience use a smartphone, tablet or computer while watching television.
 It also found that many are watching other content on those devices at the same time.

 (That you can do with other technologies)